notcallumfisher/EpicOS/README.md

 #### EpicOS 2023

-- A Node.js version of EpicOS created on the 27th of November 2023.
-Replaced by Requests.
+- A Node.js version of EpicOS from 2023.